Latest Boxing News

-Wladimir “Dr. Steel Hammer” Klitschko currently is the IBF, WBO, IBO and Ring Magazine Heavyweight champion of the world.
-His immense size and punching power has helped him to the top of the Heavyweight division.
-His brother Vitali Klitschko is currently the WBC world Heavyweight champion.
+Wladimir “Dr. Steel Hammer” Klitschko currently is the long-reigning IBF, WBO, IBO and Ring Magazine Heavyweight champion of the world.
+His immense size and punching power have helped him to the top of the division, along with an ever improving complete game, and a package of well-honed skills.
+Of course, his brother Vitali Klitschko is currently the WBC world Heavyweight champion, and the two have achieved their life long goals of carrying all of the belts at the same time.

 The Beginning for Klitschko: